 Smallpox is the only major human disease to have been eradicated.
 Vaccinations for many different diseases are now commonplace.
 Children receive multiple vaccines.
 The result of vaccines has been a decrease in diseases across the globe.

 This timeline gives a look at some of the historical aspects of fighting infection, including early discoveries on germs, vaccination and how are our bodies help us to get better.

 Some of the early scientific experiments (such as Jenner infecting a healthy boy with smallpox) would not be allowed today, yet it was often through these unorthodox methods that science advanced.
 It took time for Jenner’s ideas to be accepted.

-Cartoon version of the story of Edward Jenner.
+Cartoon video version of the story of Edward Jenner.